malteehrlen/tilemancer/README.md

 Tilemancer sets the grid size for you when generating, just make sure that the grid is enabled if you want to use that.

 ## Installation
-* Put it in your script folder. you can find the script folder by going to `Edit/Preferences/Folders/Scripts` in GIMP.
+* Put `tilemancer.scm` in your script folder. you can find the script folder by going to `Edit/Preferences/Folders/Scripts` in GIMP.
 * Click on `Filters/Script-Fu/'Refresh Scrips'`

 ## Example